-Florida follows the pure comparative negligence rule, meaning that a victim’s judgment will be reduced in proportion to the amount of fault they bear for their injury up to 50%.
+Florida follows the modified comparative negligence rule, meaning that a victim’s judgment will be reduced in proportion to the amount of fault they bear for their injury up to 50%.
 If they are found to be more than 50% at fault for their injuries, they are barred from recovery.
-For instance, should a court decide that both a plaintiff and a defendant were negligent and the plaintiff was 80% at fault for their injury, they could still recover 20% of the damages from the defendant despite being primarily at fault.
+For instance, should a court decide that both a plaintiff and a defendant were negligent and the plaintiff was 80% at fault for their injury, they would be unable to recover any compensation.

 There are three basic types of compensation for most civil claims in general: